 These amounts are paid for the first 10 days of leave.
 Thereafter, payments are reduced by 50%.
 Law on Compulsory Social Insurance for Temporary Disability, arts.
 5, 11.2 (Russian).

-- World War II Veterans: up to 35 days per year;
+- participants of the Great Patriotic War – up to 35 calendar days a year;

-- Working Retirees: up to 14 days per year;
+- working old-age pensioners (by age) – up to 14 calendar days a year;

-- Employees with Disabilities: up to 60 days per year; and
+- working disabled people – up to 60 calendar days a year;

 Upon mutual agreement between an employer and an employee, unpaid leave may be granted to the employee for an unlimited period of time.
 Labor Code, 2001, No. 197-FZ (as amended), art.
-128 (Russian); Federal Law No. 360-FZ Amending the Russian Labor Code, 2018 (Russian).
+128 (Russian).